ccswbs/UoGd7-Training/features/howto-news.md

 3. Enter a **Title**
 4. If you have [page categories](taxonomies.md#categories) defined, select the appropriate one.
 5. Enter a **Written by**.
 6. In the body field, enter what you want displayed on your web page.
-Follow this link [for more information on how to use the WYSIWYG editor.](wysiwyg-editor.md)
+[Here is more information on how to use the WYSIWYG editor.](wysiwyg-editor.md)
     * ![Example of Written by and Body fields](../images/newstitlebody.png)
 7. Add a feature image if there is one for the news, such as an image of the subject matter.
 It is required to add **Alternative Text** if the image is not a decorative one.
 Add a **Caption**.
     * ![Example of Featured Image option](../images/newsfeatureimg.png)